Krazy Kat: Legacy

-In 1994, the live action film Pulp Fiction starring John Travolta and Samuel L. Jackson, Krazy Kat, Ignatz Mouse and Officer Pup make an appearance printed on a pale blue T-shirt worn by Jackson's character Jules who had to hastily change his clothes after an accidental shooting in a car.
+In 1994, in the live-action film Pulp Fiction, starring John Travolta and Samuel L. Jackson; Krazy Kat, Ignatz Mouse, and Officer Pupp make an appearance, printed on a pale blue T-shirt worn by Jackson's character Jules, who had to hastily change his clothes after an accidental shooting in a car.

 In 1999, Krazy Kat was rated #1 in a Comics Journal list of the best American comics of the 20th century; the list included both comic books and comic strips.
 In 1995, the strip was one of 20 included in the Comic Strip Classics series of commemorative U.S. postage stamps.